PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 ### 4. PostHog SuperDay

 The final stage of our interview process is what we call a PostHog SuperDay.
 This is a paid full day of work with us, which we can flexibly arrange around the candidate's schedule.
+We are not able to bypass this stage so if the candidate is not interested in conducting this final round, unfortunately we will have to part ways and the candidate will no longer be considered for the role.

 > If it is difficult for a candidate to commit to a whole day in one go - they may not be able to get the time off, or have childcare commitments that make this difficult - we can be _very_ flexible.
 For example, we can split the SuperDay across two or more sessions, and can align timezones to suit the candidate, given we have a team that's globally distributed.
 A candidate will never lose out because they are not available to do a SuperDay right away.

 The candidate will be working on a task that is similar to the day-to-day work someone in this role does at PostHog.
-They will also have the chance to meet a few of our team members, and if they haven’t already, our founders.
+They will also have the chance to meet a few of their potential direct team members, and if they haven’t already, our founders.
 This gives the candidate a chance to learn how we work, and for us to see the quality, speed and communication of the candidate.
 It is a demanding day of work.

 We will pay the candidate their 'normal day rate.'
 If they have done contracting before they will have one, but if not we can use [this formula](https://www.ellwoodatfield.com/event/how-to-calculate-out-your-day-rate/) to calculate it.
-If the candidate is unable to accept payment for the SuperDay, we will donate the amount to a charity of their choice.
+If the candidate is unable to accept payment for the SuperDay, we will donate the amount to a charity of their choice from our [Project list](https://posthog.com/handbook/growth/marketing/open-source-sponsorship) of sponsorships.

 This day will be _the same_ task each time for a given role, to be shared with the candidate at the start of the day.
-The task is generally designed to be _too much_ work for one person to complete in a day, in order to get a sense of the person's ability to prioritize.
+The task is generally designed to be _too much_ work for one person to complete in a day, in order to get a sense of the person's ability to prioritize and get things done.

 Overall, the candidate should aim to spend at least 80% of their time and energy on the task and less than 20% on meeting people, as we will base our decision on the output of the day.